evan-society/evan-toolbox/README.md

 A pre-built installer for Windows is available from the official [Evan-Society webpage](https://www.evan-society.org/support/download-evan-toolbox/)

 ## License
-The Evan Toolbox has MIT-style license, as found in the [LICENSE](LICENSE) file.
+The Evan Toolbox has a GPL license, as found in the [LICENSE](LICENSE) file.